Private 1-1 Pregnancy Personal Training in Islington

 Exercise can also result in improved circulation – as well as helping with healthy weight loss after childbirth.
 There are also countless studies that show exercise can result in more energy and less stress – all vital parts of being a new parent!

-If you have specific concerns, you’re completely welcome to get in touch.
+If you have specific concerns, you’re completely welcome to get in touch and talk to one of the Lifting ladies team.
 There’s absolutely no obligation to commit to personal training and your enquiry will be handled with the strictest of confidence.

 -